 If you asked herbalists, nutritionists, or health-food fanatics to tell you about an herb every American should take, you'd likely get an earful about the benefits of ashwagandha.
-This herb has become a go-to remedy for people who use supplements to enhance health and wellness (and there are a lot of us).
+This herb has become a go-to remedy for people who use supplements to enhance their health and wellness (and there are a lot of us).

 Ashwagandha, also known as Withania somnifera, is in the nightshade family, making it a distant cousin of the tomato.
 But unlike tomatoes, this isn't a plant that grows everywhere.
-It thrives in mild climates and while it can grow in the United States, it's more common in Africa and the Middle East.
+It thrives in mild climates, and while it can grow in the United States, it's more common in Africa and the Middle East.

 Most ashwagandha supplements are distilled from the root of the plant, and it's this root that gives the plant its name.
 The scent of the root, when pulled and sniffed, is likened to the scent of a horse.
-This explains the name ashwagandha which, when translated, means "smell of horse."
+This explains the name ashwagandha, which, when translated, means "smell of horse."

-Ashwagandha has been used in traditional medicine for centuries.
+Traditional medicine has recognized the healing properties of ashwagandha for centuries.
 It's been baked, chewed, crushed, applied as a poultice, and dabbed on as a tincture.
 For many people who used it, the proof of its power was in the results.
 If they felt better, they credited the herb.

 When we’re stressed, cortisol levels rise in our bodies, interfering with our immune systems and sparking inflammation.
 That can leave us feeling sick and vulnerable, and it can impede our ability to communicate, connect, and heal.

+Researchers have performed several studies to determine whether or not ashwagandha actually works, or if people just think it works.
 In one such study, published in theIndian Journal of Psychological Medicine,researchers worked with a group of 64 people who had a history of chronic stress.
-This group of 64 was then split in half.
+Researchers then split this group in half.
 One half got a capsule of ashwagandha, and the other half got a placebo pill.

-At the end of the 60-day study, researchers found that those who got the supplement had lower scores on stress-assessment scales when compared to people who got the placebo.
+At the end of the 60-day study, researchers found that those who got the supplement had lower scores on stress-assessment scales compared to people who got the placebo.
 Also, people who took the supplement had lower cortisol levels than those in the placebo group.

-In a second study published in the journal PLoS One, researchers worked with 75 people who had severe anxiety lasting longer than six weeks.
-One group received nutrition counseling, relaxation training, and supplements with ashwagandha.
+In a second study published in the journalPLoS One, researchers studied 75 people who had severe anxiety lasting longer than six weeks.
+One group received nutrition counseling, relaxation training, and ashwagandha supplementation.
 The other received the same interventions, except for the ashwagandha.

 Athletes looking to boost performance may appreciate ashwagandha’s capacity to enhance oxygen utilization.

 During intense bouts of exercise, the body pulls in excess oxygen and passes it along to the muscles.
-The amount of oxygen someone can pull in and utilize is known as theVO2 level.
+The amount of oxygen one can pull in and utilize is known as theVO2 level.
 Studies suggest that ashwagandha can improve VO2 levels in athletes.

 In a study published in theInternational Journal of Ayurveda Research,researchers gave the herb to healthy athletes, while others got a placebo.
-They measured VO2 levels at the end of the study and found significant increases in those who took a supplement.
+They measured VO2 levels at the end of the study and found significant increases in those who took the supplement.

-Another study published in theInternational Journal of Ayurveda Research showed that giving ashwagandha to athletes improved their VO2 scores, and it allowed runners to move more quickly without increasing the workload of their hearts.
+Another study published in theInternational Journal of Ayurveda Research showed that giving ashwagandha to athletes improved their VO2 scores, allowing runners to move more quickly without increasing the workload of their hearts.

 Utilizing oxygen more efficiently is one way to achieve great things in sports, but muscle mass can also play a role.
 Ashwagandha can also help with this.